Gagansdr08/Co-WorkingSpace_Frontend/README.md

 # CoworkingFrontend

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.1.6.
+This project contains the Frontend section of the Project under KPMG.

 ## Development server